 The 190,000-square-foot building is located on the parcel identified as “Site B” in the master plan—the former home of the North Lot.

-University Hall will feature 26 general-use classrooms in a wide range of sizes, studios for the Art Department, and teaching labs for the Chemistry Department.
-It will also include an acting classroom and music practice rooms for the Performing Arts Department.
-A 150- to 200-seat theater, a recital hall, and a dance studio will offer ample space for public performances.
+University Hall features 26 general-use classrooms in a wide range of sizes, studios for the Art Department, and teaching labs for the Chemistry Department.
+It also includes an acting classroom and music practice rooms for the Performing Arts Department.
+A 150- to 200-seat theater, a recital hall, and a dance studio offers ample space for public performances.

-The building will also house faculty and staff offices, a café, student study spaces, each area will have state-of-the-art amenities.
+The building also houses faculty and staff offices, a café, student study spaces—each area has state-of-the-art amenities.

-Boston-based architectural firm Wilson Architects is designing the building to earn LEED (Leadership in Energy and Environmental Design) Silver certification.
+Boston-based architectural firm Wilson Architects designed the building to earn LEED (Leadership in Energy and Environmental Design) Silver certification.
 Gilbane Building Company is serving as the project’s construction manager.

 The UMass Building Authority is funding the $113 million project.